23W-GBAC/prity_Blogposts/blog4.md

 In conclusion, my automation journey has been a nuanced exploration of balancing initial investments with long-term gains.
 While the upfront costs were tangible in terms of time and resources, the script's efficiency, adaptability, and time savings position it as a valuable asset over the next five years.

 As I continue to refine and expand my automation toolkit, the economic benefits extend beyond immediate time and resource savings.
 The script represents an investment in efficiency, productivity, and skill development, all contributing to a more sustainable and resilient approach to managing technology.

-In my next two blogs I would talk about the problems I faced while trying to develop the script and how I figured it out.
-Hopefully, they would provide solutions to problems you may face.
-The link is below

 ## [3rd_Automation](blog3.md)